 I’m changing the format of my blog a little and giving Battletech its own special love.
-To kick off this chance I’ll be uploading the full write-ups from Season one of the campaign I’ve been running.
+To kick off this change I’ll be uploading the full write-ups from Season one of the campaign I’ve been running.
 These write-ups are initially written by me then fleshed out by the players; combined into one glorious (?) piece of narrative!

 Battletech: A Warriors Tale

 The world of Independence, far from the territories of the great houses of the Inner Sphere, and sandwiched between Periphery States trying to expand and control each other.
 These are the Magistracy of Canopus, the Aurigan Coalition, and the Taurian Concordat.
 The Inner Sphere nations of the Free Worlds League, the Capellan Confederation, and the Federated Suns play off against each other using the Periphery States, mostly unwittingly, for proxy conflicts.
 Empires from further away sometimes play a role just to poke their respective enemies in the side.

 Indeed, it’s safe to say the area, the Reach, is a perpetual hot bed of various machinations and conflicts.

 Independence, perhaps an apt name, is desperately trying to fight off all these players in order to remain an independent and free world; just like the many dozens of worlds out in the Periphery.
 However, they are always on the back foot with their lack of resources and money.
 They regularly hire mercenaries to do the bulk of their fighting as they are somewhat cheaper to employ than a large standing army; not to mention the non-accountability option mercenaries afford.
 What attracts mercenaries to these worlds and the local governments are the lucrative salvage opportunities in lieu of large C-Bill payouts.